icon-project/goloop/doc/icon_chainscore_api.md

 ### claimIScore

-Claim the total reward that a ICONist has received.
+Claims the total reward that a ICONist has received.

 ```python
 def claimIScore() -> None: